python-trio/trio/docs/source/reference-hazmat.rst

 .. autofunction:: yield_if_cancelled
 .. autofunction:: yield_briefly_no_cancel

-These are commonly used in cases where we have an operation that might-or-might-not block, and we want to implement trio's standard checkpoint semantics.
+These are commonly used in cases where you have an operation that might-or-might-not block, and you want to implement trio's standard checkpoint semantics.
 Example::

    async def operation_that_maybe_blocks():